gitpoap/gitpoap-backend/docs/GitPOAP-Creation-Workflow.md

     and replacing the `repo` and `organization` name to be the one that was used in step 7.
 8. Since the current admin UI only lets a single repo be added per GitPOAP at this time (this will be updated), we need to now add the remaining repositories to the repository.
 If you started with a set of repos already, you can skip this step.
-    If not, we need to run the [`organization-repos`]() to collect all the repositories that are not forks:
+    If not, we need to use the script from [`organization-repos`](https://github.com/gitpoap/organization-repos) to collect all the repositories that are not forks:
     ```sh
-    ./organization-repos.py --orgs foo gitpoap
+    ./repos.py foo gitpoap
     ```
     which outputs a list of repos on separate lines.
 9. Now grab a GitPOAP JWT token by (assuming firefox or chrome):